 This popular diet is best known for weight loss, but how does one build muscle when on keto?

 The ketogenic diet, or keto for short, is a popular and great way for those looking to lose weight to achieve this.
-But a common misconception is that it is hard to build muscle since weight loss is the main goal.
+But a common misconception is that it is hard to build muscle mass since weight loss is the main goal of this diet.
 However, it is more than possible to build that valuable muscle on keto and it just takes knowing exactly what to do and how to properly do it to see those gains you want most.
 With the right approach, it is entirely possible to see those bodybuilding gains unfold while still sticking to the keto diet.

 Let’s take a look at the keto diet and see just how to build muscle while on it.
 The keto diet can work wonders for weight loss and for those bodybuilders looking to sculpt their physique, this may be a great way for you to see progress while still packing on that vital lean muscle.